If Chicken Marsala and Wild Rice Soup had a baby, this would be it! Chicken Marsala Wild Rice soup — the best of two different delicious dishes.

 Let me take a moment to explain what’s happening here with this soup.
 First of all this soup’s flavor is based on a mirepoix.
 Don’t worry if you’ve never heard of a mirepoix before.
-It just means a blend of sauteed celery, carrots, and onions sometimes with herbs and ham or bacon.
-You can learn how to pronounce mirepoix here: Click the sound icon and listen.
+A mirepoix is a blend of celery, carrots, and onions typically sauteed before adding liquid to make it a broth.
+(How to pronounce mirepoix)

-The second thing you need to know about this soup is that it involves a roux.
 Yes, another French word.
-A roux is a mixture of flour and fat (usually butter but sometimes bacon fat) used to thicken up a sauce, stew or int his case a soup.
+A roux is a mixture of flour and fat (usually butter but sometimes bacon fat) used to thicken up a sauce, stew or in this case, a soup.

 A dutch oven is a soup maker’s best friend

 I typically make my soups in a dutch oven so that I can saute everything first and then add the remaining ingredients and cook everything using just one pot.
 If you’re using a crockpot, then you can either saute in a separate pan first, or skip sauteing and slow cook everything.

 Or you can look into getting a crockpot with a saute feature.
 If using an Instapot, it does have a saute feature so you can saute in the same pot.
 I guess that’s what people like them.
 I haven’t ever used one (yet).

 Well, those are all the tips I can think to share with you.
 If you have any questions or feedback, please let me a comment!
 I think you’re going too love this soup and it will fast become one of your new favorites.